ale-ians/Zillow_Capstone/README.md

 Forecasting Colorado Home Values by Zip Code

+Research question.
+Can historical housing price trends be used to reliably forecast future home values at the ZIP code level in Colorado?

 1. Quick Results Summary
    - Overall Median Mean Absolute Error (MAE) across all ZIPS
      - Random Forest: $8,893